sm17977/teamproject/mvp/ProjectManagement.md

 *Include a paragraph or two, agreed by all team members, on how well the group has worked together, and how well the project is progressing.*
 We worked well together
+As a team, we feel that we work well as a group.
+The project progressed to a satisfactory level and despite some setbacks, we were able to complete the MVP and get everyone up to speed.
+We feel that there was a lack of intiative in completed our assigned tasks during the first few sprints which has since been resolved.
+During Weeks 6 and 7, our team members found themselves overwhelmed with the heavy workload from our other modules.
+This unfortunately resulted in the project experiencing a period where the contributed work was minimal.

 Project progressed well towards the end
 Lack of initiaive at the start
 Hiccup with assignment deadlines